 Democratic U.S. Senator Schumer expresses regret for Supreme Court comments

-At the rally on Wednesday, Schumer said the two justices "won't know what hit you" if they rule in favor of abortion restrictions in a case the Supreme Court was hearing that day involving a challenge to the legality of a Louisiana law that could make the procedure more difficult to obtain.
+At the Wednesday rally, Schumer said the two justices "won't know what hit you" if they rule in favor of abortion restrictions in a case the Supreme Court was hearing that day involving a challenge to the legality of a Louisiana law that could make the procedure more difficult to obtain.
 "I want to tell you Gorsuch, I want to tell you Kavanaugh - you have released the whirlwind, and you will pay the price," Schumer said during the speech.

-Chief Justice John Roberts on Wednesday condemned Schumer's comments, saying in a statement: "Justices know that criticism comes with the territory, but threatening statements of this sort from the highest levels of government are not only inappropriate, they are dangerous."
+Chief Justice John Roberts hours later condemned Schumer's comments as "inappropriate" and "dangerous."
 'DON'T KNOW WHERE TO START'

-McConnell said Democrats more broadly are threatening the independence of the judiciary, pointing to proposals from some on the left that Democrats consider expanding the size of the nine-member Supreme Court in order to change its conservative ideological tilt.
-Senator Dick Durbin, the No. 2 Senate Democrat, accused McConnell and his Republican allies of hypocrisy, noting that they had used a "constitutional contortion" to deny former President Barack Obama's nomination of appellate judge Merrick Garland to fill a Supreme Court vacancy in 2016.
-Because of the actions of Senate Republicans, Trump was able to fill the vacancy with Gorsuch.
+McConnell said Democrats more broadly are imperiling the independence of the judiciary, pointing to proposals from some on the left to expand the number of justices on the nine-member Supreme Court to change its conservative ideological tilt.
+Senator Dick Durbin, the No. 2 Senate Democrat, accused McConnell and other Republicans of hypocrisy, noting they had used a "constitutional contortion" to deny Democratic former President Barack Obama's 2016 nomination of appellate judge Merrick Garland to fill a Supreme Court vacancy.
+Due to their actions, Trump instead was able to fill the vacancy with Gorsuch.

-Most recently, Trump turned his ire on the judge who presided over the trial of his longtime associate Roger Stone, calling her "totally biased."
-Trump's frequent attacks on the federal judiciary and his comments aimed at the judge, jury and prosecutors in the Stone trial prompted Democrats to accuse him of trying to politicize the courts and undermine judicial independence.
-Roberts in 2018 rebuked Trump after the president called a judge who ruled against one of his immigration policies an "Obama judge."
+Most recently, Trump called the judge who presided over the trial of his longtime associate Roger Stone "totally biased."
+Trump's attacks on the judiciary and criticism of the judge, jury and prosecutors in Stone's trial prompted Democrats to accuse him of trying to politicize the courts and undermine judicial independence.
+Republican Senator Josh Hawley, leading the effort to censure Schumer, told the Roll Call publication at the time that Trump "can say what he wants to say.
+The question is, you know, will it have any effect, and the answer to that should be no."

 On Thursday, Schumer accused Republicans of being "busy manufacturing outrage" over his comments.
 He said he feels "so passionately" about defending abortion rights even as Senate Republicans and the courts are "working hand in glove to take down" the landmark 1973 Supreme Court Roe v.
 Wade ruling that legalized abortion nationwide.